getmyinterns/docs/gmi-docs/docs/internship-providers/getting-started.md

 :::info

 Your account will remain in pending status until an Administrator reviews your information and approves you.
+You will receive an email when approved.

 :::